medusajs/medusa/docs-util/packages/docblock-generator/README.md

 1. Run the `yarn` command to install dependencies.
 2. Copy the `.env.sample` to `.env` and change the `MONOREPO_ROOT_PATH` variable to the absolute path to the monorepo root.
+3. Run the `yarn build` command to build source files.

 ---